elidourado/twitter-corner-widget/README.md

 ## Usage

 Usage is simple.
-Put a script tag in your HTML wherever you want the added elements to go.
+Put a script tag in your HTML body wherever you want the added elements to go.
 Include a data attribute indicating your username.

 Example: